Mystifiedsus/Phishing-URL-Detection-and-Real--Time-Alerting-System-Using-Machine-Learning/README.md

 Prerequisites
 Make sure you have Python installed.
 The project also uses the matplotlib library for plotting.
 You can install it using pip.

+Bash

 pip install matplotlib
 Execution
 Simply run the main script from your terminal.

+Bash

 python main.py
 The script will print the results of the different simulations to the console and save two image files, latency_energy_plot.png and auth_success_rate.png, in the same directory.

 Code Structure
+.
+├── auth_protocol.py
+├── attacks.py
+├── device.py
+├── main.py
+├── metrics.py
+└── utils.py
 main.py: The main script that orchestrates the simulation.
 It initializes the devices and server, runs the attack simulations, calculates the metrics, and generates the plots.

 auth_protocol.py: Defines the AuthProtocol class, which handles the authentication logic using a shared key.